harabat/django-htmx/tutorial/docs/10_editing_profiles.md

 We want the password field in our future template to be empty, and we don't want to force the user to type it out every time they want to modify some other information.
-In other words, we want the password field to be optional, ie `required=False`.
+In other words, we want the password field to be optional, i.e. `required=False`.
 Furthermore, since this password field doesn't need any information about the current password, we can just create a dummy `new_password` field, instead of linking our form to the `User` model's actual `password` attribute.
 Finally, when we